absterjr/Machine-Learning-and-OpenCV/README.md

 Pandas- Working with large data and different functions we can use to sort and filter the data

 Matplotlib - Learning about how to plot different types of graphs

+Open CV - Learn about computer vision and its real time applications along with its use in ML